kekse1/count.php/README.md

 The string filter (above) also removes any trailing `.` from the hostnames; so if you call from a web browser with a hostname plus trailing dot `.`, which is a **FQDN**, it'll be removed, so the couting is not disturbed (otherwise it would end up in another file for w/ and w/o `.`. ;-)

+### Management
+You can easily manage all the values etc. via command line.
+Like just viewing the values, delete them, (re-)set them, and much more.

+See the [CLI mode](#cli-mode) section for more infos!

 ## Drawing
 The normal way is to return the plain value (by default w/ `Content-Type: text/plain;charset=UTF-8`),